This is a guide to producing a high quality summary of recurring Governance and Risk meetings at MakerDAO.

 Include line breaks above and below headings.

-Include time-anchored-links in the Agenda, under the "Specific Subject" section, and for individual questions and comments during the discussion portions.
+Include time-anchored-links every 5 minutes or so for individual questions and comments during the discussion segments.

 Include line breaks above and below time-anchored-links.